XpiritCommunityEvents/HOLAgentFramework/exercises/module0/HOL0-3.md

 ### Starting the application
 First we want to open the solution form the solutionexplorer to easily work with the Globoticket application.
 In the `src\Globoticket` folder you will find a `globoticket.sln` file.
 Right click this file and select `Open Solution` from the context menu.

 In the solution folder you can then start the application.
 Right click the `catalog` project and select `Debug\Start without Debugging` from the context menu.
 Do the same for the `ordering` project.
+Lastly right click the `frontend` project and select `Debug\Start without Debugging` from the context menu.

 ## Exploring GloboTicket application
 The homepage of the GloboTicket webshop shows three available events.